sagemathinc/sbir2015/description.md

 # Project Description -- "SBIR Phase I: Interactive homework problems for advanced computational mathematics"

-(NOTE: The project description has a very mandated structure as explained at http://www.nsf.gov/pubs/2015/nsf15546/nsf15546.htm; also the proposal itself must be for an entirely new thing -- if it were just "iterative ways to make SageMathCloud better", it would be instantly rejected without review.)

 ## Introduction
-We propose to design and implement a new approach to interactive online homework problems called ``SageCloud Interactive Problems'' (SCIP) that will initially target courses involving advanced computational mathematics.
+We propose to design and implement a new approach to interactive online homework problems called ``SageCloud Interactive Problems'' (SCIP) that will initially target students in courses involving advanced computational mathematics.
 Despite enormous computational challenges, we believe that we can make the system cost effective by leveraging